MrJackSpade/adaptive-p-docs/sections/10_conclusion.md

 **Sharp distributions limit effectiveness.** Heavily instruction-tuned models with peaked distributions show less dramatic effects from Adaptive-P compared to base models with spread distributions.

-**Parameter tuning still required.** While "target" is more intuitive than "temperature," users must still learn what probability range produces their desired output quality.
+**Parameter tuning is still required.** While "target" is more intuitive than "temperature," users must still learn what probability range produces their desired output quality.
 The default (0.5) works well for many cases but isn't universal.

 ## 9.4 Future Work